amikom-gace-research-group/PTQ_HWperformance_Collector/README.md

                         how many model runs (not including warm-up) --cgroup_name CGROUP_NAME
-                        cgroup name named in cgroup settings
+                        cgroup name named in cgroup settings --passwd PASSWD
+                        enter the system password to clear the cache
 ```

 ## Test the benchmark ?